House Passes Spending Bill, Senate Refuses to Give it a Vote, Government Partially Shuts Down

 At 217-185, the bill to fund the government went to the senate yesterday, where it was predictably shot down, leading to the greatest of American traditions: the grand ol’ government shutdown (get ‘er done)

 By John Corry, photo from New Line Cinema (The Lord of the Rings), and the fandomentals

-8 Republicans joined all 177 Democrats in voting against the temporary spending bill on Friday, which included about $5.7 dollars for President Trump’s famous border wall.
+8 Republicans joined all 177 Democrats in voting against the temporary spending bill on Friday, which included about $5.7 billion for President Trump’s famous border wall.
 The Democrats, famously abhorring all mention of such a ‘border wall’ or the like, were expected to reject the bill.
-Instead, the house and the senate was adjourned by 8:30 pm EST, making any vote impossible, and triggered a government shutdown which began at midnight, just in time for Christmas (the only holiday real Americans care about (fur shur)).
+Instead, the house and the senate was adjourned by 8:30 pm EST, making any vote impossible, triggering a government shutdown which began at midnight, just in time for Christmas (the only holiday real Americans care about (fur shur)).

 Diversity of race/nationality, what-the-fuck-ever is diversity of thought, not the other way around.